arunbaby0/arunbaby.com/_dsa/0003-merge-sorted-lists.md

 When you have two sorted lists, you can build the merged result by repeatedly choosing the smaller of the two current heads.
 This is the foundation of **merge sort** and appears everywhere in systems that combine sorted streams.

-**Key insight:** Since both lists are already sorted, we never need to look ahead—we always know the next element is one of the two current heads.
+**Key insight:** Since both lists are already sorted, we never need to look ahead, we always know the next element is one of the two current heads.

 ---